Open Adoption NSW: How It Works Under the Permanency Support Program

 For Foster Carers Considering Open Adoption

 If you are currently fostering a child and your agency is discussing open adoption as a permanency goal, the most important thing you can do is understand the Adoption Plan process and what contact arrangements you are willing to commit to.
-Open adoption in NSW is not optional contact — it is legally registered and enforceable.
+The contact arrangements are set out in the Adoption Plan, which is registered with the Supreme Court.

 This is also where good legal advice matters.
 The agency will guide you through their process, but having an independent understanding of your rights and obligations under the Adoption Act 2000 is valuable.